Applications for funding for CEWC 2017 events will be accepted from August 18th to September 22nd, 2017.

-CEWC 2016 provides funding to community-based events that foster financial wellness.
+CEWC 2017 provides funding to community-based events that foster financial wellness.
 The primary intention is to create concrete opportunities for interaction in as many communities as possible across Canada.
-Applications will be considered from September 12th to October 11th, 2016.
+Applications will be considered from August 18th to September 22nd, 2017.

 Funding is provided for events that support the following: